drone/docs/content/server/overview.md

 Drone server upgrades are meant to be simple and safe.
 Replace the old Docker image with the new Docker image and Drone will handle everything else (automatic database migrations, etc).

-_If a release includes breaking changes or requires manual upgrade it will be specified in the release notes.
+_If a release introduces breaking changes or requires manual upgrade it will be specified in the release notes.
 As a general rule we try to maintain strict backward compatibility and avoid breaking changes, even in major releases._

 ```sh {linenos=table}
 # terminate the drone server